Get insider access

 2. Best Upper Mid-Range HDR Monitor

-If you find the Samsung Odyssey OLED G8/G80SD S32DG80 out of your price range and want something less expensive with high-end HDR performance, check out the ASUS ROG Strix OLED XG27AQDMG.
-Like the Samsung, it has an OLED panel that allows it to display deep and inky blacks without any blooming, but it's different in a few ways.
-The panel type is WOLED, which has less vivid colors than the QD-OLED of the Samsung, so it doesn't deliver the absolute best HDR performance, but it's still fantastic.
-It also has a lower resolution than the Samsung, so images are less detailed, but that doesn't impact the HDR performance.
+If you find the ASUS ROG Swift OLED PG32UCDM out of your price range and want something less expensive with fantastic HDR performance, check out the ASUS ROG Strix OLED XG27AQDMG.
+Like the PG32UCDM, it has an OLED panel that allows it to display deep and inky blacks without any blooming, but it's different in a few ways.
+Since the panel type is WOLED, colors are less vivid than the QD-OLED of the PG32UCDM, and while it doesn't deliver the absolute best HDR performance, it's still fantastic.
+It also has a lower resolution than the PG32UCDM, so images are less detailed, but that doesn't impact the pure HDR picture quality.

-This monitor is better for HDR than other competing monitors with WOLED panels because it gets very bright, so highlights really pop.
+This monitor is better for HDR than other competing monitors because it gets very bright thanks to its MLA+ technology, so highlights really pop.
 It also has a glossy screen coating, which most other WOLED monitors don't have, making images appear clearer.
-However, it has more distracting reflections from strong light sources, so it looks best in dim or dark rooms.
+There are glossy QD-OLEDs you can also consider, like the Gigabyte AORUS FO27Q3, which has more vivid colors, but it costs more, and the XG27AQDMG offers good value.

 See our review